Garden City Cycleway

 Walking, cycling and scooting are at the centre of our plans to make Canberra an even more liveable and sustainable city.
 The Garden City Cycleway will provide a safe cycle route connecting Watson, Downer, Hackett, Dickson, Ainslie and Braddon with the city.

 Using a variety of streets and places, the route will accommodate both cyclists on local trips and visitors exploring the city.
-It will use existing streets to link Watson, Downer, Hackett, Dickson, Ainslie and Braddon before connecting to the city and lake edge via the inner-city cycle loop on Bunda and Allara streets.
+The Garden City Cycleway will use existing streets to link Watson, Downer, Hackett, Dickson, Ainslie and Braddon before connecting to the City and lake edge via the inner-city cycle loop on Bunda and Allara streets.
 The route will connect schools, local centres and green spaces.

 View the route alignment (JPG 187.6 KB)